Human-Augment-Analytics/NFHM/README.md

 2) (SUBJECT TO CHANGE): run `$ bin/dev` to start the python backend.
 3) Visit `http://localhost:8000/`

+## Seeding Mongo with Raw Data

+We use [Mongo](#accessing-the-mongo-database) to house the raw data we import from iDigBio, GBIF, and any other external sources.
+We use [Redis](#accessing-redis) as our queueing backend.
+To seed your local environment with a sample of data to work with, you'll need to first follow the instructions above for [local setup](#local-setup).

+### Seeding Mongo with a sample of iDigBio data:
+1) Start by spinning up the iDigBio worker.
+   - The worker pulls in environment variables to determine which queue to pull from and which worker functions to call.
+Consequently, you can either set those variables in `.devcontainer/devcontainer.json` -- which will require a rebuild and restart of the dev container -- or you can pass them in via the command line.
+We'll do the latter:
+      - (from within the dev container): `$ SOURCE_QUEUE="idigbio" INPUT="inputs.idigbio_search" python ingestor/ingestor.py`
+2) Navigate in a browser to the [Redis](#accessing-redis) server via Redis Insight at http://localhost:8001, or connect to port `6379` via your preferred Redis client.
+3) Decide what sample of data you want to [query from iDigBio](https://github.com/iDigBio/idigbio-search-api/wiki/Additional-Examples#q-how-do-i-search-for-nsf_tcn-in-dwcdynamicproperties).
+For this example, we'll limit ourselves to records of the order `lepidoptera` (butterflies and related winged insects) with associated image data from the Yale Peabody Museum.
+3) We'll `LPUSH` that query onto the `idigbio` queue from the Redis Insight workbench:
+   - `LPUSH idigbio '{"search_dict":{"order":"lepidoptera","hasImage":true,"data.dwc:institutionCode":"YPM"},"import_all":true}'`
+   -  `search_dict` is the verbatim query passed to the iDigBio API.
+Consult the [wiki](https://www.idigbio.org/wiki/index.php/Wiki_Home) and [the github wiki](https://github.com/iDigBio/idigbio-search-api/wiki) for search options.
+   - `import_all` is a optional param (default: False) that'll iteratre through all pages of results and import the raw data into Mongo.
+Otherwise, only the first page of results are fetched.
+Consequently, please be mindful when setting this param as there are _a lot_ (~200 GB, not including media data) of records in iDigBio.
+4) Navigate to Mongo Express (or use your preferred Mongo client) at http://localhost:8081 and navigate to the `idigbio` collection inside the `NFHM` database to see the imported data.

 ## Accessing the Postgres Database